 - STEP 1.
 Remove power from the detector. - STEP 2.
 Set all front panel Programming DIP switches (S1) to the OFF position. - STEP 3.
-Set all front panel Delay / Extension DIP switches (S2) to the OFF position. - STEP 4.
 Install a two-pin shorting jumper (shunt) to the PC Board mounted header labeled TEST (JP1) and apply power.
 The LED indicator should be OFF, all detect outputs should be OFF.
-NOTE: To test the frequency range the detector must be connected to a 100 microhenry loop. - STEP 5.
+NOTE: To test the frequency range the detector must be connected to a 100 microhenry loop. - STEP 4.
 Individually, turn ON the two Frequency DIP switches (switches 2 and 1 of the Programming DIP switch).
 Turn OFF each switch after verifying the results indicated in the table below.